Beads, buttons and threading

 Make things with beads and buttons

-Beads and buttons are used in fashion and handicrafts by various cultures around the world.
+Buttons and beads are used in fashion and handicrafts by various cultures around the world.
 Inspire children with pictures and encourage them to make their own items.
 Children can make:

 • bracelets and necklaces